Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 3. Select Auto from the dropdown

-Auto mode is disabled by default on the Claude desktop app.
+Auto Mode is disabled by default on the Claude desktop app.
 You need to enable it explicitly in settings first.

 Non-Interactive Mode

-Auto mode works with the -p flag for scripted runs:
+Auto Mode works with the -p flag for scripted runs:

 claude -p "refactor the auth module" --permission-mode auto